forta-network/docs/docs/cli.md

---file - run your agent against a JSON file of test data --prod - used for running the agent inside of a production environment i.e. you probably won’t need this during development --config - specify a config file to use (default: forta.config.json)
+--file - run your agent against a JSON file of test data --prod - used for running the agent inside of a production environment i.e. you probably won’t need this during development --config - specify a config file to use (default: forta.config.json) --nocache - disables writing block/tx data to local disk cache (but reads are still enabled)
 ```

 Example: Run for a specific transaction